PKI Proxy Getting Started

 Sharing a Certificate

 PKI Proxy allows selecting PFX files, certificates installed to the Windows certificate store, and certificates stored on hardware tokens (PKCS#11).
-Access is controlled selecting which users can access the certificate.

-To select the certificate to share, navigate to the Certificates tab and click the New button.
+To select the certificate to share, navigate to the Certificates tab and click the New... button.
 Within this dialog the Select Certificate button will open a new dialog to pick the desired certificate.

 PFX Files

-For PFX files, simply select the PFX File tab and browse to the PFX location on disk, enter the password and choose appropriate certificate from the list.
+For PFX files, simply select the PFX File tab and browse to the PFX location on disk, enter the password and choose the appropriate certificate from the list.

 Windows Certificate Store